charleskoffler/clprolf/README.md

 ### INTRODUCTION

-A slogan for simol language and framework could be "Facilitate And Guarantee Object-Oriented Programming", as well as Java is "Write Once, Run Everywhere".
+A slogan for simol could be "Facilitate And Guarantee Object-Oriented Programming", as well as Java is "Write Once, Run Everywhere".
-I present both simol programming language and simol framework, which is a java framework with pure annotations, to leverage Simol language in Java, it has the same goal.
+I present both simol programming language and simol framework, which is a java framework with pure annotations, to leverage Simol language in Java.
-So I will talk about the language, but this could be applied for those who are interested in the simol java framework.
-The simol language(SIMulation Objects Language) is a programming language that I defined.
+The simol language(SIMulation Objects Language) is an object-oriented programming language.
 It is not widely used.
 It is minimalistic, for simplify development.
 It is an interesting teaching tool, but it's not designed only for teaching purposes.
 It is a superset to the Java language.
 It adds keywords that replace some java keywords like 'class', 'interface', and it adds some keywords like 'with_compat', or 'underst'.